ii. Career, Academic, and Personal Exploration Advising Structure

-The Guilford Guide will remain on the student’s success team as a secondary advisor.
+The CAPE Advisor will remain on the student’s success team as a secondary advisor.

-Every incoming student will work with their Guilford Guide and the Guided Discovery team for career discernment and preparation from the very beginning of their time at Guilford.
-Career exploration includes advising sessions, Reflection Seminar classes, Pathway-specific programming, resume clinics, interview workshops, Opportunities fairs, internships, job shadowing, and mentorship opportunities.
-Guides meet with students in one-on-one meetings and share news about various career discernment programs and events.
+Every incoming student will work with their CAPE Advisor and the Career, Academic, and Personal Exploration team for career discernment and preparation from the very beginning of their time at Guilford.
+Career exploration includes advising sessions, Integrative Experience classes, programming, resume clinics, interview workshops, Opportunities fairs, internships, job shadowing, and mentorship opportunities.
+Advisors meet with students in one-on-one meetings and share news about various career discernment programs and events.

-Guides in a student’s Pathway and the whole Guided Discovery team guide students through the Quaker Career Plan during their time at Guilford.
-If a student makes a Pathway change or has majors in more than one Pathway, relevant career guidance and Pathway-specific programming are available to them.
+The whole Career, Academic, and Personal Exploration team guides students through the Quaker Career Plan during their time at Guilford.
+If a student makes a major change or has majors in more than one department, relevant career guidance and programming are available to them.